Posted on 10 July 2019, updated on 25 October 2023.

 - Kubernetes Node cpu and memory usage, Network, and which services are running: these metrics are the same as you would want even if you don’t use Kubernetes.

 - Kubernetes Pod cpu and memory usage, and Network: these metrics will give you the behavior of your pods and more informations about your resource usage.

 - Kubernetes Deployment, Cronjobs, and other Kubernetes object state: a global view of your object states (if some execution failed, time since last scheduled time, number of pods from a deployment that are in an available state, etc.)

 There are three main solutions you can use to monitor Kubernetes, depending on your needs: Prometheus with exporters, Datadog and Kubewatch.

 Prometheus is an open-source tool essentially used in monitoring.
 Prometheus acts as an aggregator and is not useful alone:

-- Applications can expose Prometheus-compatible metrics (in a simple text format) on an HTTP endpoint, usually called /metrics
+- Applications can expose Prometheus-compatible metrics (some time series in a simple text format) on an HTTP endpoint, usually called /metrics

-- You can use exporters which will read the application metrics and expose them through a metrics API endpoint (this is needed if the app doesn't have a Prometheus-compatible metrics endpoint)
+- You can use exporters which will read and collect data from the application metrics and expose them through a metrics API endpoint (this is needed if the app doesn't have a Prometheus-compatible metrics endpoint)